asgerhallas/HybridDb/README.md

 - Added support for persisting non-configured types in an always present Document table
 - Added TypeMapper instead of requiring configuration for all concrete type manually

+#### 0.9.0

+- Changed the configuration api to accomodate ad hoc document setup.
+Now you need to call store.Initialize() after configuration to run the migrations.

 Acknowledgements
 ================